 UGC Covers the Whole Marketing Funnel

 I don’t know about you, but as a marketer there’s maybe only one thing I love more than discovering innovative ways to reach prospects and customers: data.
-To this end, we’ve collected 38 empirically backed statistics in a comprehensive list here.
-For the purposes of the post, though, I’ll stick to the stats that should be of interest to fellow marketing leaders.
+To this end, we’ve collected dozens of empirically backed statistics in a comprehensive list here.
+For the purposes of this post, though, I’ll stick to the stats that should be of interest to fellow marketing leaders:

-Loews Hotels and Resorts Travel For Real Campaign using UGC for the whole marketing funnel.
+Fascinating case study of how Loews Hotels and Resorts Travel For Real Campaign uses UGC across the whole marketing funnel.

-UGC Validates Your Offering with Voices of Your Customers
+UGC Validates Your Offering through the Voices of Your Customers

 Selling messages do not get more authentic than those that come from customers.
 UGC is another form of customer validation like testimonials or case studies.
 The difference is that there is no room for bias for the brand interested in sharing these messages.